-Application authentication methods such as certificates and password secrets allow apps to acquire tokens to access data in Azure Active Directory (Azure AD).
+Application authentication methods such as certificates and password secrets allow apps to acquire tokens to access data in Microsoft Entra ID.
 The policies allow IT admins to enforce best practices for how apps in their organizations use these application authentication methods.
 For example, an admin might configure a policy to block the use or limit the lifetime of password secrets, and use the creation date of the object to enforce the policy.

 These policies allow organizations to take advantage of the new app security hardening features.
 By enforcing restrictions that are based on the application or service principal created date, an organization can review their current app security posture, inventory apps, and enforce controls per their resourcing schedules and needs.
 This approach using the created date allows the organization to enforce the policy for new applications and also apply it to existing applications.